When is cherry blossom in bloom in London?

 Japan's famous for its breathtaking cherry blossom trees, so it makes sense that London's Japanese Kyoto garden is home to some sakura.
 The pale pink trees tower over the garden's koi carp pond and miniature waterfall, adding a splash of colour to the zen haven.

 Climb up the Greenwich Park hill and head beyond the Observatory and Planetarium.
 Follow the vehicular Blackheath Avenue until a perpendicular footpath on the right branches off towards Rangers House and rose garden.

 Along this straight path, trees lean into each other, creating a Japanese-style cherry blossom tunnel.
 This is the closest you'll get to Japan in London.
-No surprise, then, that it's one of London's busiest spots for photographers.
+No surprise, then, that it's teeming with photographers.
 The benches underneath make it a great spot for a romantic picnic.
 If there's any space.